hashbanger/hashbanger/README.md

 ### Hello.

-My name is Prashant Brahmbhatt and I am  an Engineer currently working as a ***Data Scientist*** since completing my graduation in Information Technology.
+My name is Prashant Brahmbhatt.
+I am an Engineer currently working as a ***Data Scientist***.

-I deal with ***Machine Learning*** domain problems in my professional life such as  image processing, natural language processing and data analysis.
+In my professional life I deal with problems in the domain of ***Machine Learning***, such as  image processing, natural language processing and data analysis & vizualisation.
 I am *less-mathematician-more-programmer* data scientist who self learned the domain through online sources and trying to catch up with all the mathematical aspects of the practical knowledge that I apply everyday.

 ### Connect with me: